sys-bio/tellurium/README.md

 ## Installation Instructions

+Tellurium is availlable via two distributions:

+1. As a Windows setup file / Apple disk image which includes the Spyder IDE and all Tellurium packages
-Tellurium is availlable as a self-contained installer or as an installable collection of packages via the Anaconda package manager.
+2. As a Python meta-package which can be installed via the Anaconda package manager

-It is recommended that you try the conventional installers first.
+Option 1. does not modify or conflict with any previous Python installation.
+Option 2. allows you to use Tellurium from within a pre-existing Anaconda installation, including via a notebook.

+## Option 1: IDE

 #### Windows